T-U-R-A/tura-coding-book/Chapter1.typ

         prev = current; // update 'prev' for the next iteration }

-    // output the total number of operations cout << operations << '\n';
+    cout << operations << '\n';
     return 0;
 }

 ```

-\

 #pagebreak()